-We are permitted under applicable securities laws to deliver a single Notice of Internet Availability to one address shared by two or more shareholders.
+We are permitted under applicable securities laws to deliver a single proxy notice to one address shared by two or more shareholders.
 This delivery method is referred to as "householding" and helps reduce our printing costs and postage fees.
-See "Other Matters - Householding" on page 57 of this Proxy Statement.
+See "Other Matters - Householding" on page 69 of this Proxy Statement.

 Unless otherwise indicated, references herein to "\$" or "dollars" are expressed in U.S. dollars (US\$), and references to Canadian dollars are noted as "C\$" or "CAD\$."
-Unless otherwise stated, all figures presented in Canadian dollars and translated into U.S. dollars were calculated using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 29, 2023 of C\$1.3202 = US\$1.00.
+Unless otherwise stated, all figures presented in Canadian dollars and translated into U.S. dollars were calculated using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 31, 2024 of C\$1.4400 = US\$1.00.